gabrielshanahan/moroccode/README.md

 That's it.

-### compareBy - The efficient way
+#### compareBy - The efficient way

 ```Kotlin
 override fun equals(other: Any?): Boolean = compareBy(other) { field1 == it.field1 && field2 == it.field2 && ... }
 ```

 This method requires some boilerplate, but it performs much faster.
-It also allows custom equality definitions - there is nothing stopping you from writting `field1 == it.field1 || field2 == it.field2`
+It also allows custom equality definitions - there is nothing stopping you from writing `field1 == it.field1 || field2 == it.field2`

 ---

-## Difference
+### Difference
 Moroccode can list differences between fields of objects.
 The API is the same as with [compareByFields](#comparebyfields---the-concise-way).
 ```kotlin
 val test1 = Dummy(f1 = "Hello", f2 = 5)